thomas-roux/iris_analysis/README.md

 - Owen, ARG.
 (1962) 'An Appreciation of the Life and Work of Sir Ronald Aylmer Fisher', *Journal of the Royal Statistical    Society.
 Series D (The Statistician)*, Vol. 12, No. 4, pp. 313-319

 ## 2. What is the Iris Data Set?
-The Iris Data Set was first used by Fisher in his 1936 [publication](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x) 'The Use of Multiple Measurements in Taxonomic Problems' in *Annals of Human Genetics*, Vol 7, Issue 2, pg179-188, where Fisher used the data as an example of linear function discriminatio.
+The Iris Data Set was first used by Fisher in his 1936 [publication](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x) 'The Use of Multiple Measurements in Taxonomic Problems' in *Annals of Human Genetics*, Vol 7, Issue 2, pg179-188, where Fisher used the data as an example of linear function discrimination.
 Although Fisher spent time conducting plant-breeding expirements at the Rothamsted Experimental Station, he did not collect this data himself, but rather made use of data collected by [Dr E Anderson](https://en.wikipedia.org/wiki/Edgar_Anderson).

 The Iris Data Set, hereafter abbreviated to ISD, consists of measurements on three variations of iris flower: